Brain Curriculum: Teaching Assistant (TA) Program

 • On the first day of class, please arrive 30 minutes early to meet the facilitator and to socialize with participants during registration.
 The instructor may ask you to arrive even earlier for a pre-class TA meeting.

-• The instructor may ask you to introduce yourself the first morning of the class so that the students know who you are.
+• The instructor may ask you to introduce yourself on the first morning of the class so that the students know who you are.
 You may briefly explain how the brain curriculum improved your practice.

 • On the other days, please be on time for class and all instructor demonstrations.
 It is very distracting to have someone enter the room after class or demos have started.

 • Listen and watch the instructor’s demos carefully.
-When working with participants, please use the same hand positions that are used by the instructor, even if you learned the techniques differently.
+When working with participants, please use the same hand positions used by the instructor, even if you learned the techniques differently.
 Variations tend to confuse participants.
 If you have a different opinion, please discuss it privately with the instructor during a break.
 It is very disruptive to debate techniques in front of class participants.

 • Although there is no strict dress code, keep in mind that you are representing the Chikly Health Institute.
 Dress comfortably yet professionally, and please avoid wearing dangling necklaces and bracelets while assisting participants.